huhchonggai/pawventures/README.md

 ## Current features

-- Interactive map of Singapore (OneMap Grey basemap) centered on dog parks
+- Interactive map of Singapore (OneMap Grey basemap), covering dog parks and dog friendly malls, each with their own marker shape and colour
-- Custom paw shaped markers with clustering when parks are close together
+- Custom shaped markers with clustering when locations are close together
 - Click a pin for a popup with address, opening hours, tags (fenced, off-leash, water points, etc.), a short note, a like button and a "Get directions" link that opens up Google Maps
 - A "community approved" star badge appears on a location's popup once it passes 10 likes
-- Filter by area (eg, Bishan, Jurong, Toa Payoh)
+- Filter by category (Parks, Malls while Cafes and Vets are still coming) and by area (eg, Bishan, Jurong, Toa Payoh)
-- A "locate me" button on the map finds the user's current position via the browser's geolocation API and drops a red pin there.
-Pins within a configurable radius then get their own label showing name and distance, with no click or hover needed to see it.
-  Location is computed entirely in the browser (straight line distance via the haversine formula).
+- A "locate me" button on the map finds the user's current position via the browser's geolocation API and drops a pin there.
+The pin is draggable, so GPS drift can be corrected by hand.
+The map auto pans if it is dragged near the edge of the screen.
+Nearby pins pick up their own label showing name and distance, with no click or hover needed to see it.
+A bottom sheet also slides up listing what is nearby across whatever categories are active and can be collapsed to a small "peeking strip" rather than closed, so it stays within reach.
+Location is computed entirely in the browser (straight line distance via the haversine formula, interesting stuff).
 It is never sent to the backend
 - A floating "Contribute" button opens a form for suggesting a new location.
 It can be anonymous or with a name, no login required
 - A small backend API (Node + Express + SQLite) backs the map, the like